-Developments in surgical techniques have given the consumer restored faith in the field of hair restoration.
-Celebrity hair loss sufferers undergoing hair transplants have highlighted improvements in hair transplant techniques.
-They can give a viable option to those looking for a permanent solution to areas of hair loss.
-A good hair transplant result though is not just about hair growth on your head.
-A good hair transplant result is about long term planning and donor hair planning.
+Developments in surgical techniques have given hair loss sufferers restored faith in the field of hair restoration.
+Celebrity hair loss sufferers also undergoing hair transplants has highlighted the option.
+They can be a viable option for the right candidate.
+A good hair transplant is more than just having more hair.
+A good result is about long term planning and donor hair planning.

-Good hair growth is obviously the first aim of a hair transplant procedure.
+Good hair growth is the primary aim of a hair transplant procedure.
 Covering areas of hair loss with permanent new hair growth.
-The new hair is taken from
+A hair transplant is possible because hair is used from

 The Safe Donor Zone